 To optimize for these considerations, clinical labs run a couple of hundred samples in multiple PCR plates with different parameters to check for reproducible results between replicates.

-Q: How can working with a contract manufacturing organization (CMO) help clinical labs develop and implement effective multiplex PCR assays?
+How can working with a contract manufacturing organization (CMO) help clinical labs develop and implement effective multiplex PCR assays?

-A: Not all labs are going to be able to find what they need for their multiplex assay in a catalog.
+Not all labs are going to be able to find what they need for their multiplex assay in a catalog.
 Many labs need customized solutions in terms of the volume, the concentration of specific components, and the format of reagents.
 For example, in point-of-care settings, we see a demand for lyophilization, where instead of a "wet chemistry" format, all the assay components are dried into a bead.
 Adding your sample reconstitutes that bead, and then you can amplify your nucleic acid targets.

 CMOs like Fortis can provide these custom solutions.
 We have the internal expertise, workflow, ISO certification, and scaling capabilities to help labs apply our custom reagents, resulting in multiplex assays optimized for accuracy, precision, range, sensitivity, and specificity.